aspose-total/Aspose.Total-Products/total/en/python-net/conversion/dotm-to-mbox/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+Why to Convert

+There can be different reasons to convert a DOTM file to MBOX format.
+For example, a user may want to switch from Microsoft Outlook to another email client that supports MBOX format.
+Or, a user may want to back up emails from Microsoft Outlook in MBOX format.
+Whatever the reason, Aspose.Total for Python via .NET can help to automate the conversion process.

+How Aspose.Total helps for dotm to mbox conversion

-For a Python developer, who is trying to add a DOTM to MBOX conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
-Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into MBOX format.
+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+Aspose.Words for Python via .NET and Aspose.Email for Python via .NET APIs that are part of Aspose.Total for Python via .NET package makes this conversion easy using Python.
+It's a two step process, firstly load the Word file and render it into HTML via Aspose.Words for Python via .NET.
+Secondly load the converted HTML using Aspose.Email for Python via .NET and save it into MBOX format.

 {{% /blocks/products/pf/feature-page-summary %}}